getpavilion/getpavilion.github.io/_posts/2015-12-30-configuring.markdown

 </div>

 ##### Other files
-Feel free to poke around and modify Pavilion to your liking.
+Feel free to poke around and modify Pavilion the way you see fit.
 Note that when you change core files, **your changes could be overwritten** when you update Pavilion as a dependency.

 You can use the included Grunt.js file to compile your SCSS.